 VA appraisers will do their best to confirm that the roof protects the home and will not need to be replaced immediately, though they are not required to climb onto it while inspecting.

 The VA briefly addresses these requirements in Pamphlet 26-7, Chapter 12.

 If a VA appraiser finds a roof is defective, it must be fixed before the home can be approved for VA loan financing.
 During the VA appraisal process, the appraiser may recommend fixes or repairs that would make the property eligible for a VA loan.
 If a defective roof has more than two layers of shingles and must be replaced, all old shingles will need to be removed.

 If the roof is not visible during the VA appraisal, for example, if it's covered with snow, it can still pass minimum property requirements.
 There are two stipulations:

-Where Department of Veterans Affairs standards are concerned, those are the requirements, but certainly not the only standards that apply.
-MPRs do not attempt to create an exhaustive list of all defective conditions or problems that the roof covering might have.
+VA loan roof requirements are certainly not the only standards that apply, and MPRs are nowhere near an exhaustive list of all defective conditions or problems that a roof might have.

 State and local building codes often have roof-related guidelines to guide homebuyers.
 The Department of Veterans Affairs does not have a list of all the building codes that may apply, and VA loan rules never take precedence over or above federal, state or local law.

 Borrowers needing information about code compliance issues must consult the local authority.

 After getting under contract with a seller, paying for a full home inspection is recommended.
 Local home inspectors will often be more familiar with common local code compliance rules and regulations and will be able to examine the roof thoroughly.
 Here are some common issues to look for when looking at properties: